Chapter 4:

 What… Due to the impact, I ended up inside a room on the top floor of the building.
 It was mostly destroyed, flames feeding on it and spreading through the area around it.

-Blood dripped from my left shoulder due to the impact and the shot I received not so long ago
+Blood dripped from my left shoulder due to the impact and the shot I had received not long ago

 What kind of coincidence is this…?
 I began questioning what happened in a state of immense fear.